PLAN YOUR VISIT

 Portable WiFi

 Arranging a portable WiFi router at the airport is another popular option.
-Small and easy to carry, the router uses the phone network to create a local wireless network.
-They are a good option for international travelers as they allow you to access WiFi at all time – a cost effective way to stay connected.
+Small and easy to carry, the router uses local phone networks to create a wireless network.
+They are a good option for international travelers as they allow you to access WiFi at all times.
 Much like SIM cards, there is a lot of competition and rates are always changing.
-A simple Google search for portable WiFi in Japan will bring up lots of options and current pricing.

 Free WiFi Hot-spots

-Accessing WiFi for free in Japan isn’t as easy as you might expect and certainly not as easy as in many other countries.
-Luckily, in recent years the situation has also improved but it still is a long way behind.
-Any large/modern hotel will provide WiFi free of charge in all area and rooms, however traditional guesthouses and accommodation in rural areas may only provide WiFi in the reception area – reinforcing portable WiFis as a good option to stay connected.
+Accessing WiFi for free in Japan isn’t as easy as you might expect.
+Large/modern hotels will provide WiFi free of charge in all area and rooms, however traditional guesthouses and accommodation in rural areas may only provide WiFi in the reception area – reinforcing portable WiFis as a good option to stay connected.

-Japan Connected-Free WiFi provides a one-off registration for approximately 200,000 hot-spots around Japan while Free WiFi Passport provides access to around 400,000 hot-spots including cafes, restaurants, train stations and other locations.
+Japan Connected-Free WiFi provides a one-time registration for access to approximately 200,000 hot-spots around Japan.
+Free WiFi Passport provides access to around 400,000 hot-spots including cafes, restaurants, train stations and other locations.
 Both services require you to provide personal data in order to use them.

 japan-post-office